6 ways big data analytics can improve insurance claims data processing

 Here are six areas where analytics can make a big difference with insurance claims data:

 Fraud – One out of 10 insurance claims is fraudulent.
 How do you spot those before a hefty payout is made?
 Most fraud solutions on the market today are rules-based.
 Unfortunately, it's too easy for fraudsters to manipulate and get around the rules.
-Predictive analysis, on the other hand, uses a combination of rules, modeling, text mining, database searches and exception reporting to identify fraud sooner and more effectively at each stage of the claims cycle.
+Predictive analytics, on the other hand, uses a combination of rules, modeling, text mining, database searches and exception reporting to identify fraud sooner and more effectively at each stage of the claims cycle.

 Settlement – To lower costs and ensure fairness, insurers often implement fast-track processes that settle claims instantly.
 But settling a claim on-the-fly can be costly if you overpay.
 Any insurer who has seen a rash of home payments in an area hit by natural disaster knows how that works.
 By analyzing claims and claim histories, you can optimize the limits for instant payouts.
 Analytics can also shorten claims cycle times for higher customer satisfaction and reduced labor costs.
 It also ensures significant savings on things such as rental cars for auto repair claims.